 During the day, you will fit right in with smart casuals.

-However, in the evening, the whole restaurant takes on a formal look, so sophisticated and semi-formal wear would be better.
+However, the whole restaurant takes on a formal look in the evening, so sophisticated and semi-formal wear would be better.

 Kids at 58 Tour Eiffel

-If you are visiting with kids younger than fifteen years, 58 Tour Eiffel is a better option than Jules Verne.
+If you visit with kids younger than fifteen years, 58 Tour Eiffel is a better option than Jules Verne.

 Kids have lots of food options, and some of the desserts are shaped like the Eiffel Tower, adding that extra bit of excitement.

-If you reach Eiffel Tower without a reservation for Restaurant 58, you must stand in the ticket counter to buy the entry tickets and then walk into the restaurant.
+If you reach Eiffel Tower without a reservation for Restaurant 58, you must stand at the ticket counter to buy the entry tickets and then walk into the restaurant.

 Since the Eiffel Tower ticket counters have scary long lines, we don’t recommend that.